-RCN members across the UK are protesting to scrap the cap
+RCN members across the UK are campaigning to get the fair pay they deserve

-Thousands of members make their voices heard at Parliament Square.
+Thousands of members make their voices heard at Parliament Square, in the College's largest ever rally.

 RCN releases new poll showing public support for #scrapthecap campaign and nursing staff.